Our Courses

 • Are you a high school student who is starting to think about life after graduation?
 Or perhaps a parent who wants to support your child through the post-secondary/college planning process?
 Look no further!
 College/post-secondary planning 101 is a comprehensive course designed to equip high school students and their parents with the essential tools and knowledge needed to navigate the exciting world of college planning/post-secondary process.The course will be delivered through a mix of lectures, group discussions, interactive activities, and guest speakers.
 Participants will have access to online resources, including college planning tools, sample application materials, and scholarship databases.

 • Congratulations!
 You have successfully completed College Planning 101, and now it’s time to dive deeper into the college admissions journey.
-College Planning 102 is an advanced course designed to provide high school students and their parents with in-depth knowledge and strategies to navigate the complexities of college/post- secondary admissions and maximize their chances of getting accepted.
+College Planning 102 is a supported independent study course designed to provide high school students and their parents with in-depth knowledge and strategies to navigate the complexities of college/post- secondary admissions and maximize their chances of getting accepted.

 • This is a placement and mentoring program that is offered to students who have completed Future Planning 101.
 It is not a regular course; rather, it is an individualized program that includes some or all of the following, based on the student’s Future Plan: